tugascrown204/clean-code-utilities/CONTRIBUTING.md

    git checkout -b your-feature-branch
    ```
 4. **Make your changes**: Implement your feature or fix a bug.
 5. **Run tests** (if applicable): Ensure code quality and functionality.
-It's also recommended to run linter checks.
+It is also recommended to run linter checks before committing your changes.
 6. **Commit your changes**: Keep your commit messages clear and descriptive.
 7. **Push to your fork**:
    ```bash
    git push origin your-feature-branch
    ```
 8. **Open a pull request**: Go to the original repository and select 'New Pull Request'.
-Be sure to describe your changes in detail.
+Be sure to describe your changes in detail to facilitate the review process.

 ## Guidelines
 - Write clear, concise, and meaningful commit messages.